 5/ The House of Dancing Water Show

-The stage is custom-built to hold 17 million liters of water, which is equivalent to the capacity of five Olympic-sized swimming pools.
+It is custom-built to hold 17 million liters of water – equivalent to the capacity of five Olympic-sized swimming pools.

 6/ Views from Macau Tower